-1. Engagement Ring
+1. The Queen’s Engagement Ring

-Her Majesty’s engagement ring is her smallest piece of diamond jewellery.
-However, we’re sure it’s the one she holds the dearest.
-It’s a platinum ring with a 3-carat solitaire diamond, shouldered by five smaller stones.
+Her Majesty’s engagement ring is her smallest piece of diamond jewellery, but we’re sure it’s the one she holds the dearest.
+It is a platinum ring with a 3-carat solitaire diamond, shouldered by five smaller stones.

-2. Classic Pearls
+2. The Queens Classic Pearls

 It’s plain to see from her outfits that The Queen is a huge lover of pearl jewellery.
 Her Majesty is especially famous for wearing multiple-strand pearl necklaces.